puzzle/gitlab-ci-cd-training/content/en/docs/11/security.md

 Check the Trivy log output of the `build_image` Job.

 {{% alert title="Info" color="secondary" %}}
-You would do the the security scanning in a separate job.
+You would do the security scanning in a separate job.
 Here we do not have an Image Registry to store the Container Image.
-This would be uses to retrieve the Container Image in the next Job to do the scanning.
+This would be used to retrieve the Container Image in the next Job to do the scanning.
 {{% /alert %}}